yyunikov/vertx-gradle-starter/README.md

 # vertx-gradle-architecture-starter
-Starter application containing example architecture using Vert.X framework, Gradle build system and slf4j configuration.
+Starter application with example architecture using Vert.X framework, Gradle build system, profiles configuration and SLF4J.

 ## To run the application with local profile
 `./gradlew run -Plocal`